 - zest of 1 lemon

-If you aren't making your own filling, use 1/2 pint of fruit jam.
+If you aren't making your own filling, use 1/2 pint of fruit jam or ready made pie filling.